-This post shows students and new users steps to change or update the country or regional settings when using Windows 11.
-Windows supports multiple countries and regions which will influence how your date/time, numeric, and currency data types appear when you apply formatting options.
+This post shows students and new users steps to change or update the Country or regional settings when using Windows 11.
+Windows supports multiple countries and regions, influencing how your date/Time, numeric, and currency data types appear when you apply formatting options.

-Windows also supports a variety of languages, so choosing the correct country and region will also select the right currency, and date/time formats supported for those regions and languages.
+Windows also supports various languages, so choosing the correct Country and Region will also select the right currency, and date/time formats are supported for those regions and languages.

 The steps below are going to show you how to change your locations easily on Windows so that documents, programs, and other data that depend on location settings can be formatted correctly.

-If you’re a student or new user looking for a Windows computer to use, the easiest place to start is Windows 11.
+If you’re a student or new user looking for a Windows computer, the easiest place to start is Windows 11.
 Windows 11 is a major release of the Windows NT operating system developed by Microsoft.
 Windows 11 is the successor to Windows 10 and was released on October 5, 2021.

 Below is how to change these settings.

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done from system configurations to creating new users and updating Windows from its System Settings pane.